-To our knowledge, the only works that establish superlinear rates of local convergence for higher-order Newton methods are [41] and [18] (and the related PhD thesis [17]), the latter of which came to our attention at the time of writing this paper.
-In [41], the authors establish third-order local convergence rate for an unregularized third-order Newton method applied to a strongly convex function.
-In [18], the authors establish superlinear local convergence for higherorder Newton methods applied to convex optimization problems with composite objective.
+To our knowledge, the only works that establish superlinear rates of local convergence for higher-order Newton methods are [47] and [24] (and the related PhD thesis [23]), the latter of which came to our attention at the time of writing this paper.
+In [47], the authors establish third-order local convergence rate for an unregularized third-order Newton method applied to a strongly convex function.
+In [24], the authors establish superlinear local convergence for higherorder Newton methods applied to convex optimization problems with composite objective.
 When the smooth part of the objective function is strongly convex, the authors show local convergence of order d in function value and norm of the subgradient for their proposed d^{th} -order Newton method.
-An algorithm carrying out the work per iteration of this method, however, is available only in the case of d = 3 (and is the same as that in [34]).
+An algorithm carrying out the work per iteration of this method, however, is available only in the case of d=3 (and is the same as that in [40]).
 Moreover, similar to much of the literature, the regularization term that is added to the Taylor expansion in this method requires knowledge of the Lipschitz constant of the $d^{\rm th}$ derivative of f.
-Our proof technique for local superlinear convergence is different than [18] both in the parts where the sum of squares programming aspects come in and in the parts that they do not.
+Our proof technique for local superlinear convergence is different than [24] both in the parts where the sum of squares programming aspects come in and in the parts that they do not.
 Furthermore, our method has polynomial work per iteration for any degree d.
 It also does not rely on knowledge of any Lipschitz constants.
 Our regularization term is instead derived from the optimal value of a semidefinite program which can be written down from the coefficients of the Taylor expansion alone.
 This optimized approach can potentially lead to smaller deviations from the Taylor expansion and therefore an improved convergence factor.
 Finally, we note that in our work, assumptions on convexity of f and knowledge of the Lipschitz constant of its d^{th} derivative are made only in Section 6, where global convergence is established.
-Our approach in Section 6 is based on incorporating sum of squares methods into the framework of Nesterov in [34], though in theory this can also be done with other globally convergent higher-order Newton methods.
+Our approach in Section 6 is based on incorporating sum of squares methods into the framework of Nesterov in [40], though in theory this can also be done with other globally convergent higher-order Newton methods.
+In fact, at the time of revision, there has already been interesting follow-up work to our paper which combines our sum of squares framework with adaptive regularization techniques for tensor methods and analyzes the complexity of the resulting algorithm for finding an approximate stationary point of a nonconvex function [19].